-a certificate of ABN registration issued by the Australian Business Registrar;
+written confirmation of ABN registration from the Australian Business Registrar;

 the ABN (and GST registration) will appear on ABN Lookup; and

 the TFN will be sent to the nominated address for service and receipt of notices.

 What information do you need for an ABN, TFN and GST application?

 Our checklist outlines all the information you require.

 Do I need an ABN for my discretionary (family) trust?

 ABN's are not compulsory.
 However, there are many good reasons to have one, for example, an ABN will help you: